 Cooking the Turkey Safely

 Next, let’s talk final internal temperature.
 165 is it.
 That will kill the bad bacteria.
-Now you will read lots about dark meat needing 180 degrees.
-True for taste, but not for safety.
+Now you will read a lot about dark meat needing 180 degrees.
+True for taste and texture, but not for safety.

 Please note that the popup plastic thing they put in your bird is useless and if believed can be dangerous.
 Do not rely on it.
 You must get a meat thermometer to be safe.
 This is not optional; it is required.
 See my Shop if you need recommendations or the $10 electronic type from your local Home Depot type store will work.